 Trek says that the Emonda boasts the most sophisticated tube optimisation of any bike ever, with both the tube shape and the laminate being designed to produce the highest stiffness-to-weight ratio possible.

-The Emonda SLR 9 comes built up with a Shimano Dura-Ace Di2 groupset, Bontrager carbon bar and carbpn whels and saddle.
+The Emonda SLR 9 comes Bontrager carbon bar and carbon wheels and saddle.

 Of course, that little lot doesn’t come cheap.
-You’re looking at a price tag of £8,500.
+You’re looking at a price tag of over nine grand.

 Trek does offer far cheaper Emondas, though, with carbon-fibre options costing from £1,500 and aluminium complete bikes from £1,000.